agilfahrezy11/EpistemXBackend_demo/README.md

 ### 2. Set Up the Python Environment

-**Recommended (prepackaged Conda-Pack environment)**
+**Recommended (prepackaged Conda-Pack environment)** _Prepared on Windows 11 x64; follow this path on Windows 11 x64 machines for the smoothest setup._

 1. Download the prepackaged `epistemx` conda-pack archive from [SharePoint](https://icrafcifor.sharepoint.com/:u:/r/sites/EPISTEM/Shared%20Documents/EPISTEM%20Consortium/1%20Monitoring%20Technology/Prototyping/python_environment/epistemx.tar.gz?csf=1&web=1&e=eGbscP).
 You will need access to the EPISTEM SharePoint workspace.

 2. Unpack the archive and make it usable on your machine by following [these instructions](https://gist.github.com/pmbaumgartner/2626ce24adb7f4030c0075d2b35dda32) for restoring a conda-pack environment.
-In short, place the archive in the directory where you keep your Conda/Mamba environments, extract it, and run `conda-unpack` inside the environment.
+In short, place the archive in the directory where you keep your Conda environments, extract it, and run `conda-unpack` inside the environment.
 Example commands (adapt paths to your platform):

    ```bash
    mkdir -p ~/miniconda3/envs/epistemx